Samaira Sandhu

 Samaira Sandhu is an Indian film actress.
 She is best known for her films Dhayam, Bharateeyans and "Umran Ch Ki Rakheya".

+In 2023, Samaira Sandhu was nominated as Brand ambassador for "Nasha Mukt Bharat Abhiyaan", Chandigarh.

+In February 2024, Samaira Sandhu has been announced as State Icon for Lok Sabha elections 2024.

 Film career

-In 2017, Samaira started her film career from Tamil film Dhayam, which was directed by Kannan Rangaswamy.
+In 2017, Samaira started her film career from Tamil film Dhayam which was directed by Kannan Rangaswamy.

-In 2022, Samaira worked in Deena Raj's directorial Bharateeyans.
-The film is funded by a US based doctor Shankar Naidu Adusumilli.
+In 2022, Samaira worked in the Deena Raj directed Bharateeyans.
+The film was funded by a US based doctor Shankar Naidu Adusumilli.
 The teaser was launched by Vivek Agnihotri.

-Samaira is associated with Fit India Movement and brand ambassador of two NGOs, Chandigarh Round Table (CRT) and Handicapped Children and Women Association (HCWA).
+Samaira is associated with Fit India Movement and is brand ambassador of two NGOs, Chandigarh Round Table (CRT) and Handicapped Children and Women Association (HCWA).

 In 2022, she worked with Neel Bhattacharya in a short film which is based on autism.
 In the same year she has acted alongside Krushal Ahuja in a music album sung by Javed Ali.